declare-lab/identifiable-transformers/README.md

 **Idea**:
 * decrease the size of key vector,
 * increase the size of value vector and perform the addition of head outputs.

+*Our paper:* _R.
+Bhardwah, ‪N. Majumder, S. Poria, E. Hovy.
+Transformers Can Be More Identifiable Than We Know.
+ACL 2021._

 ### Simple python setup
 * I have tried on Python 3.9.2,